Roadmap for Implementation of Early Warning for All (EW4ALL) Initiative 2024-2027/2030 for Somalia

 Early Warnings for All (EW4ALL)—a global initiative to ensure that everyone on Earth is protected by early warnings by 2027—is being fast-tracked into action on the ground.
 The UN Secretary-General released an action plan for this initiative in November 2022, emphasizing the urgent need to support the most vulnerable first.

-The United Nations Development Program (UNDP) supported the Somalia Disaster Management Agency (SoDMA) in facilitating the design and drafting of a Roadmap for implementing the Early Warning for All (EW4ALL) Initiative in Somalia.
+The Office of the United Nations Disaster Risk Reduction (UNDRR) supported the Somalia Disaster Management Agency (SoDMA) /National Disaster Management Organization(NDMO) in facilitating the design and drafting of a Roadmap for implementing the Early Warning for All (EW4ALL) Initiative in Somalia.

 While governments play a crucial role in driving action on early warning services for their citizens, adopting a “whole-of-society” approach that involves all stakeholders, including civil society and the private sector, can better strengthen and sustain early warning services.